 TLDR: I enjoy programming guitars and playing computers 💾 I strum Dvorak, and type in chords 🤘

-Why am I writing Opinionated Guides?
+Why write Opinionated Guides?

-Honestly, the answer changes from time to time.
+The answer changes from time to time,

 And maybe that’s possible still, maybe over the course of a decade OpGuides will still end up as that.
 But I don’t think that’s even what I want anymore.
 I don’t want this to be Vega’s Opinionated Big Ass Book To Give You An All-In-One Education, both because VegaOpBABTGYAAIOEdu is far less catchy, and because I don’t even think it’s possible.
 The more I write on this the more I value input of others and other resources I find, and the more happy I am that I called this project Opinionated Guides.

 A Guide.
 That’s what I want this to be.
 I want OpGuides to be a resource that’s like your friend you can come back to for advice on where to go next, and I think that’s something the internet really needs.
-Search engines

 are were awesome for finding information, but only when you know what to look for, so I figure OpGuides can be a sort of curated information source, with the crappy results filtered out, the best resources I know of included, and a healthy mix of entertainment in the education so that it’s not a chore to read.